maso-dev/maso-ai-crypto/plann.md

 Once you trust the agent's logic after running it in the first two phases, you can add a flag in your config.json like "autonomous_mode": true.

 When this is on, the agent executes trades automatically without asking.

+The Plan: An "AI News Analyst" Module
+Instead of just a simple "sentiment score" (which can be a bit one-dimensional), let's build a module that provides an AI-generated summary of the current market outlook for a specific asset.
+This is a perfect job for an LLM augmented by RAG.

+Here is how the LLM and RAG components will work together:

+The Knowledge Base (The "R" in RAG): We can't just ask an LLM "what's the news on Bitcoin?" because it won't have real-time information.
+So, we will first Retrieve up-to-date information.

+Our script will fetch the latest 5-10 news articles about Bitcoin from a news API.

+We will store the content of these articles in a local "knowledge base."
+For our POC, this can be a simple vector store using a library like FAISS.
+This database of fresh news is the context we'll give our LLM.

+The LLM Query (The "AG" in RAG): Now, we ask our LLM a question, but we provide it with the articles we just retrieved.
+This is the Augmented Generation part.

+Our agent will ask: "Based only on the following articles, what is the market outlook for Bitcoin?
+Summarize any major positive or negative news in 3 bullet points."

+The LLM then acts like a skilled analyst, reading the specific, timely information we provided and giving us a nuanced summary, not just a generic answer from its old training data.

+This approach clearly separates the Retrieval and Generation steps, making it a textbook example of RAG.